OXID-eSales/developer_documentation/update/eshop_from_53_to_6/files.rst

 * if you made changes to :file:`.htaccess` files in OXID eShop 4.10 / 5.3, port them to the equivalent :file:`.htaccess` files in OXID eShop 6.
   Pay attention to the fact that the :file:`.htaccess` files in OXID eShop 6 are compatible with Apache 2.2 and 2.4 where OXID eShop 4.10 / 5.3 :file:`.htaccess` file were only compatible with Apache 2.2.
-* if you made changes to the file :file:`config.inc.php` in OXID eShop 4.10 / 5.3, port them to the file :file:`config.inc.php` in OXID eShop 6
+* port your changes from :file:`config.inc.php` of OXID eShop 4.10 / 5.3 to the :file:`config.inc.php` file of OXID eShop 6.

 Languages
 ---------
 If you added a new language (additionally to the languages ``de`` and ``en``) in OXID eShop 4.10 / 5.3, you have to port this language to OXID eShop 6 because many language constants changed.
-In order to port the language, you have to either
+In order to port the language, you have to either:

 * replace the language files by downloading an OXID eShop 6 compatible language pack.
 E.g. from a 3rd party vendor or via `translate.oxidforge.org <http://translate.oxidforge.org>`__.
 * or copy and update the language files manually.